Sewing Terms A-Z Glossary

 Yardage | Length of fabric cut to 1 yard.

 I hope this list of sewing terms from A-Z has helped demystify any questions you may have.
-It's definitely not all of the terms in sewing but its a good amount of important ones you should get familiar with.
+It’s definitely not all of the terms in sewing but its a good amount of important ones you should get familiar with.
 Leave a comment below if you have any terms you would like explained?

 PIN FOR LATER:

-If you are new to sewing or are thinking about getting started but don't want to spend too much money.
+If you are new to sewing or are thinking about getting started but don’t want to spend too much money.
 I have put together a Budget Friendly Beginner Sewing Kit here.
-You really don't need anything fancy to get going!
+You really don’t need anything fancy to get started!